-[18F]-fluoride PET-CT scans have been performed in 10 AS patients before and 12 weeks after aTNF treatment, and in 5 AS patients starting alL-17A treatment (baseline).
+[18F]-fluoride PET-CT scans have been performed in 10 AS patients before and 12 weeks after aTNF treatment, and in 5 AS patients starting aIL-17A treatment (baseline).
 After aTNF treatment quantitative [18F]-fluoride uptake decreased significantly in the costovertebral and SI joints of clinical responders (p<0.03), in contrast to non-responders (Fig. 2).
 In the secukinumab cohort, at least one PET-positive lesion per patient was found in the cervical, thoracic and/or lumbar spine at locations such as anterior corners of vertebrae and in bridging syndesmophytes (Fig. 3).

 Figure 2.
 (A) An example of [18F]-fluoride accumulation throughout the spine at baseline in AS patient with clinically active disease.
-(B) Heterogeneous effect of aTNF therapy on [18F]-fluoride uptake interpretation of the data, in particular in addressing the question if and how the anticipated biologic profiles can be applied in a useful way to stratify individual patients or patient groups to aTNF versus all-17A treatment.
+(B) Heterogeneous effect of aTNF therapy on [18F]-fluoride uptake